 PUBLICATION ETHICS AND EDITORIAL POLICIES

-We are trying to maintain and also expect the ethical standards publication policies from editors, authors and reviewers of Educational Quest-An International Journal of Education and Applied Social Science as well as our all other journals during and after submitting papers and throughout the peer review process.
+Educational Quest is an International Peer-Reviewed Journal are trying to maintain and also expect the ethical standards publication policies from editors, authors and reviewers of Educational Quest is an International Peer-Reviewed Journal as well as our all other journals during and after submitting papers and throughout the peer review process.

-Educational Quest-An International Journal of Education and Applied Social Science follow a single blind review process but if not satisfied and if required we take another suggestion from a blind reviewer of the same specialty in which the author's identity is kept hidden and vice versa throughout the review process of that particular manuscript.
+Educational Quest is an International Peer-Reviewed Journal follow a Double blind review process but if not satisfied and if required we take another suggestion from a blind reviewer of the same specialty in which the author's identity is kept hidden and vice versa throughout the review process of that particular manuscript.

 Blind peer review for a journal in all forms plays a very important, central and critical role in ensuring the integrity of scholarly record.
 The COPE Ethical Guidelines for Peer Reviewers set out the basic principles and standards to which all peer reviewers should adhere during the peer review process.